Titans Tomorrow: Super Sons of Tomorrow

-Set in the Super Sons of Tomorrow future, an older Tim Drake later managed to return to Gotham and plots to kill Jonathan Samuel Kent, Superman's son in an attempt to prevent the consequences of Jon's actions in the future.
+Set in the Super Sons of Tomorrow future, an older Tim Drake returns to Gotham and plots to kill Jon Kent, Superman's son, in an attempt to prevent the consequences of Jon's actions in the future.
 Other members from the Titans of Tomorrow followed Drake to the past in an attempt to get to the bottom of his actions.
 These included their own versions of Superman, Flash, and Wonder Woman.
-After helping contain Jon's solar flare, Tim gets trapped in hyper-time as a consequence.
+After helping contain Jon's solar flare, Tim gets trapped in Hypertime as a consequence.